Conference: Social Movements and Civil Society in CEE12-13 October 2019

 - What methodological challenges do we encounter in CEE?

+Potential contributions can include all kinds of activism (progressive and regressive).
+We welcome researchers from the social sciences, political science, history, cultural studies and related fields.
 The conference will take place in collaboration with the Institute of Philosophy and Sociology of the Polish Academy of Sciences (IFiS PAN), the Graduate School for Social Research (GSSR), the Expert Commission for Economic and Social Studies of the Herder Research Council, the Institute for Social Movement Studies (ipb), and the Chair for Central and Eastern European Studies (TU Chemnitz).

 The language of the conference is English.